Visiting the Leather Tanneries of Fes

-Located just before the Andalusian quarter with its mosque and the Es-Sahrij medersa, the tanneries of Fes, also known as Chouara, still use the same process used in the 16th century, when Fes established itself as a leader in their production, to treat camel, cow, sheep and goat skins.
+Located just before the Andalusian quarter with its mosque and the Es-Sahrij Madrasa, the tanneries of Fes, also known as Chouara, still use the same process used in the 16th century, when Fes established itself as a leader in their production, to treat camel, cow, sheep and goat skins.

-Need to Know
+Need to Know about Fes

-Tip: the old Medina is really a labyrinth of narrow alleys, small squares and souks, where about 156,000 inhabitants live, so it’s really easy to get lost.
+The old Medina is a labyrinth of narrow alleys, small squares, and souks, where about 156.000 inhabitants live, so it’s effortless to get lost.
 Our suggestion is to ask for a local guide to be led throughout the old city without wasting time and get the most out of it.

 How to travel and save money?

 Check out our Travel Resources for the best companies to use for arranging your trip!
 And don’t forget your Travel Insurance!

 Yes, we love Fes!One of our fav places!!!!!

 I’ll be there the next week!!
 Cant wait!!
 Could you suggest me a good restsurant in the Medina?
 Thank you!

 HI Betty!
 Around Bab Bou Jeloud you’ll find some good restaurants.
 Our favourite is the Cafè Clock